 But, finally, after years of research and trial and error I found an old recipe for traditional homemade German nougat.
 Yay!
 I adapted the recipe slightly because the nougat was made with too much chocolate.
 I’m so pleased with the recipe: This homemade German nougat is even better than store-bought German nougat!
 I never thought that it’d be so easy to make German nougat from scratch at home.

 This unusual sloe berry yogurt cake is dairy-free, easy to make and simply delicious!

 If you take a stroll in the country at this time of the year, you probably pass by bushes full of large blue-black fruits: sloes!
 Sloes are astringent fruits when eaten raw but they’re delicious in jams and cakes!
 Continue reading Sloe Berry Yogurt Cake – Dairy-Free→

-These festive red and green Christmas shortbread cookies are naturally colored with beets and pistachios.
+These green Christmas tree cookies are naturally colored with kale and decorated with cranberry pieces.

 These festive red and green Christmas cookies taste as delicious as they look.
 And what’s best: they’re made without artificial dyes – they’re all naturally colored with curly kale leaves.
 And even if the Christmas tree cookies are brilliant green, they don’t taste of kale – they taste just like classic Christmas sugar cookies!
 Continue reading Christmas Tree Cookies – Naturally Colored With Kale→

 Roasted salted almonds – an easy, satisfying snack – were already popular in the Victorian and Edwardian era.

 ‘At intervals about the center were cut glass and fancy china dishes of pimolas, salted almonds, and pecans, and pink and green confections, with little fancy Venetian salt dishes conveniently near the plates.’
 (The Home Science Cook Book, 1902)